SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ## Intermediate Examples

 The following examples will show some more complex use cases that use multiple features at the same time.
 I would recommend at least skimming the basic examples in the first section to learn the syntax before trying these.
+Most of these intermediate examples will still be using solid objects like planes or spheres, but the concepts can be applied to any mesh shape (the plane is to help visualize how the UVs will function on more complicated shapes - when troubleshooting complicated animations, it can be helpful to think of how it will look like on a flat surface).
+See the advanced section for examples with non-basic geometry.

 ### 1) Stoplight